joelchin/ccicuh/about.md

 ## Our Beliefs

-As Christians in CUH,, we come from different church traditions and denominations, but we share a common faith centred on Jesus Christ and the good news of the gospel.
+As Christians in CUH, we come from different church traditions and denominations, but we share a common faith centred on Jesus Christ and the good news of the gospel.

 We also draw on the *Transform Work Statement of Faith* (used with thanks — see [transformwork.net](https://www.transformwork.net/)) to summarise core doctrines clearly: